jxst-me/jxst.me/_posts/2025-12-04-shortlinks.md

+---
+layout: post
+title: "How I Turned a Short Domain Into a Custom Shortlink System Using Cloudflare Workers"
+date: 2025-12-04
+---
 # **How I Turned a Short Domain Into a Custom Shortlink System Using Cloudflare Workers**

 Short domains aren’t just cute—they’re powerful.